 We work with primary schools in Malawi to improve the literacy levels of thousands of underprivileged children across the country.
-These children are required to be fluent in the English language by the time they reach YR5 when all subjects are taught and examined in English.
+These children are required to be fluent in the English language by the time they reach Year 5, when all subjects are taught and examined in English.
 CharChar has developed a literacy program (CCLP) to support the Malawi National Curriculum and the NRP (National Reading Program).
-The CCLP focuses on developing the phonemic awareness of teachers and pupils through the delivery of phonics workshops across the country.
-CharChar also provides a range of teaching and learning resources and supplementary reading books, including a colour illustrated dictionary for primary school children.
+The CCLP focusses on developing the phonemic awareness of teachers and pupils through the delivery of phonics workshops across the country.
+CharChar also provides a range of teaching and learning resources and supplementary reading books, including a colour-illustrated dictionary for primary school children.

 Watch the video

-Std 1 girls excited to turn the pages of their first ever reading books!
+Std 1 girls excited to turn the pages of their first ever storey books!

-Tales of child abuse and dreams of becoming an agent for change in their communities inter woven with family pressure on young girls to leave school to marry and pressures on boys to abandon their education to work in the family fields or seek manual work in the city.
+The reality of life for children in rural Malawi can be harsh.
+Our creative writing competition revealed tales of child abuse and dreams of becoming an agent for change in their communities.
+Often there is family pressure on young girls to leave school and marry, and on boys to abandon their education to work in the family fields, or seek manual work in the city.

 However there is also a lot of good news!
 At the school where our writing competition took place, a record 68 children sat their Primary School Leaving Exam, 21 of which were selected to attend government secondary schools (chosen out of 12 schools in the educational zone).

 For the first time ever at this school, 2 children were selected for Government Boarding School.
 One of them was Kezziah, a girl who won first prize in the CharChar creative writing competition.
 Kezziah was the only girl out of the 12 schools in the zone to gain a place at the highly coveted Government Boarding School.